-If you are looking for more functionality and options than what is currently provided by the default WordPress Visual editor, this tutorial will show you how to add useful enhancements to your default WordPress WYSIWYG editor using WordPress plugins.
+If you are looking for more functionality and options than what is currently provided by the standard WordPress WYSIWYG editor, this tutorial will show you how to add useful enhancements to the default WordPress Visual editor using WordPress plugins.

 TinyMCE Advanced is a useful plugin that includes a number of additional WordPress editor-enhancing features.

 The screenshot below shows the default WordPress visual editor …